This post may contain affiliate links. Please see my disclosure policy for details.

 The Tollgate Tea Shop, or more recently renamed ‘The Tollgate’, is the perfect pitstop on your way to the city of Bath.

-Situated inside an old turnpike in Dyrham this cosy little tea rooms, which only has 13 tables, serves up an amazing menu of breakfast, lunches, brunches and most importantly high tea and homemade scones.
+Situated inside an old turnpike in Dyrham this cosy little tea room, which only has 15 tables, serves up an amazing menu of breakfast, lunches, brunches, and most importantly high tea and homemade scones.

 I don’t know about you but there is something so lovely about retreating for a spot of tea in the afternoon.
 It’s definitely my happy place.
 That along with lashings of jam and clotted cream to tuck into.